Samyakjnz/VR_Assignment1_SamyakJain_IMT2022071/README.md

 1. **Coin Detection and Segmentation**: Detecting and counting scattered Indian coins in images using computer vision techniques.
 2. **Panorama Stitching**: Stitching multiple overlapping images into a single panoramic image using key points detection and image alignment.

-## Part 1: Coin Detection and Segmentation
+### Part 1: Coin Detection and Segmentation

-In this section, we use edge detection (Canny edge detection) to detect and outline the coins in an image.
-The coins are then segmented using region-based segmentation techniques to isolate individual coins.
+In Part 1, we work with an image containing scattered Indian coins.
+This image serves as the input data for detecting and segmenting the coins.

-### Steps:
+- **Input Image**: The image used for coin detection is a simple photograph of scattered Indian coins.
-1. **Detect Coins**: The edges are detected using the Canny algorithm, and contours are drawn to visualize the detected coins.
+- **Image Filename**: `coinsIMAGE.jpg`
-2. **Segment Coins**: Region-based segmentation techniques are used to isolate and display each coin individually.
+- **Image Description**: The image is taken in a controlled environment with good lighting, ensuring clear visibility of the coins.
+The coins are scattered in different orientations and partially overlapping, which adds a challenge for accurate detection.

-### Visual Output for Part 1
+### Example Input Image

-#### Original image
+Here’s the input image that is used in Part 1:

 ![Original image](coinsIMAGE.jpg)

 #### 1. Canny Edge Detection